 The workshop is a whole day affair where you sit and listen in rapt attention.
-Parents with genuine concern for their children just soaked up every word Dr. Strydom was saying.
+Parents with genuine concern for their children just soaked up every word that was being said.
 There were teachers who also attended the workshop who were a bit skeptical about Edublox, but to parents who had experienced the heartbreak, it was like receiving water in a barren desert.

 On August 21, I saw Virginia.
 She was talking along the lines of a smaller class — special education class.
 I told her about the workshop and asked her just to give it a chance till after the October vacation.
 I also went and saw Dr. Walters, the principal and informed him what we were going to do with Bronwen.
 He knew the program and was very enthusiastic.
 I just knew that with his backing we were at last going places.